-I have not had too much issue eating Vegetarian abroad, of course, some places, like India, have been much easier than others (Sarajevo) but generally speaking being vegetarian while travelling does not mean having to compromise.
+I have not had too much issue eating Vegetarian abroad, of course, some places, like India, have been much easier than others but generally speaking being vegetarian while travelling does not mean having to compromise.
 However, before visiting Budapest I did have to do some research, Hungary is known for its meat goulash and paprika chicken, so I did have slight concerns my vegetarian diet in Budapest would consist mainly of bread and potatoes, but I was pleasantly surprised.
-I found plenty of vegetarian-friendly restaurants in Budapest all with a wide selection of dishes, being vegetarian in Budapest is relatively easy if you know where to go.
+I found plenty of vegetarian restaurants in Budapest all with a wide selection of dishes, being a vegetarian in Budapest, and in many places even vegan, is relatively easy if you know where to go.

 I could have lived purely off of Langos as a Vegetarian in Budapest to be completely honest with you.
-Langos is the ultimate comfort food, warm dough smothered in a thick layer of sour cream finished with a generous helping of cheese, you will find this served at many food carts around the city, but if you are looking for a sit-down meal then head to Papa Langos for cute interiors and various vegetarian options.
+Langos is the ultimate comfort food, warm dough smothered in a thick layer of sour cream finished with a generous helping of cheese, you will find this served at many food carts around the city, but if you are looking for a sit-down meal then head to Papa Langos.

 Open Mon-Wed 11:30am-12:00am, Thu-Sat 11:30am-2:00am, Sun 11:30am-12:00am.

-In the same area as Las Vegans you will also find multiple other street food trucks, many are heavily meat based but you will find most will have at least one vegetarian option, so be sure to check all of the menus.
-Karavan is a really cool area to have some beers have a laid-back lunch or dinner, especially in the summer.
+In the same area as Las Vegans you will also find multiple other street food trucks, many are heavily meat-based but you will find most will have at least one vegetarian option, so be sure to check all of the menus or if in doubt – ask, I find if they can, most street food trucks are happy to prepare a vegetarian friendly dish.

-As with most places you travel to, eating both vegetarian and vegan while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian-friendly restaurants are and if all else fails you could happily live off Langos for the duration of your trip.
+As with most places you travel to, eating vegetarian while in Budapest is possible, you just need to do a bit of research first to find where the vegetarian restaurants in Budapest are and if all else fails you could happily live off Langos for the duration of your trip.

 Pin for later: